 Each student is assigned a lunch period.
 PLEASE clean off your eating area so that others may have a clean place to eat.
-Students may use designated restrooms before or after eating under the direction of lunch supervisors.
-Use of restrooms in other parts of the building by lunch students will result in a penalty.
+Students may use first floor restrooms before or after eating under the direction of lunch supervisors.
+Use of restrooms in other parts of the building by lunch students will result in a penal-ty.
 Students are NOT permitted to be in the locker area or in any "classroom areas" of the building during lunch period without written permission from the cafeteria supervisors.

 Every student must report to the cafeteria within 3 minutes after being dismissed for lunch.
-Every student must report to the cafeteria during their lunch period whether the student plans to eat or not.
+Every student must report to the cafeteria during his/her lunch period whether the student plans to eat or not.

 Failing to leave the eating area clean, failing to report to the lunchroom on time or other lunchtime misconduct, may result in lunchroom restriction.
-Lunchroom restriction means that a student is assigned to a specific table where they are to sit during their entire lunch period.
+Lunchroom restriction means that a student is assigned to a specific table where he/she is to sit during his/her entire lunch period.